Accessibility in the Pyle Center

 GENERAL GUIDELINES FOR ALL PRESENTERS

 - Provide self-visual descriptions as part of your introduction (describe yourself and background).
-Here’s an example of Disability Pride Madison doing so from the 2021 WGSC Conference.
+For an example, Disability Pride Madison does so from the 2021 WGSC Conference.

 - Present at a comfortable pace that makes accurate ASL interpretation possible.